Perspectives on Sexual and Reproductive Health

 Subheads to delineate the sections of the paper are welcome, but they must fit within one journal column.
 First-level heads should be no more than 27 characters, and second-level heads no more than 50 characters.
 Third-level subheads may be used if the text merits; these are run-in clauses, in italics and preceded by bullets.

-While all data and factual observations need a reference, reference lists are not meant to be bibliographies; they should indicate that you are familiar with the literature relevant to the topic.
-Most authors make do with 10–30 references.
-Perspectives on Sexual and Reproductive Health follows a reference style based on the citation-sequence system of the Council of Science Editors.
-References are numbered in the text, and are listed in numerical order at the conclusion of the article; they may be typed separately or “embedded” as endnotes using an automatic numbering function.
+While all data and factual observations need a reference, reference lists are not meant to be bibliographies; they should indicate that you are familiar with the relevant literature.
+Perspectives follows a reference style based on the citation-sequence system of the Council of Science Editors.
+References are numbered in the text and are listed in numerical order at the conclusion of the article; they may be typed separately or “embedded” as endnotes using an automatic numbering function.
 A reference may contain only one citation.
 When a source is cited more than once, the same reference number is used each time.
 We have software that will format references to journal articles.
 For other types of material, authors are required to provide properly formatted references; use any recent issue of the journal as a guide.

 Footnotes and references are separate elements and should not be intermingled.
 Used sparingly, footnotes are appropriate for parenthetical or explanatory information that cannot be smoothly accommodated in the text.
 To distinguish them from references, use symbols or letters to designate them.